Hundreds weep for Darcey FreemanArticle from: Font

 reports.

-Darcey, 4, was allegedly thrown from the West Gate
+4, was allegedly thrown from

-Bridge by her father Arthur on January 29, which was to have been her first
+Bridge by her father Arthur on January 29, which was to have been her

 day at school.

-The Herald Sun believes the theft of the briefcase,
+Herald Sun believes the theft of

 which contained several files, did not involve forced entry.

-The car may have been left open in Little Collins
+may have been left open in

 St, about 40m west of Spring St.

-Police have been told the theft occurred between
+have been told the theft

-7pm and midnight, but have not found security footage to identify the culprit.
+7pm and midnight, but have not found security footage to identify the

-A search of nearby lanes did not find the briefcase
+search of nearby lanes did not find

 and police have made an urgent appeal for witnesses.

-It is not known whether the thief knew of the contents
+not known whether the thief

 of the briefcase.

-The documents include transcripts of the Freemans'
+documents include transcripts of

 case.

-It is not known if the material contains psychological
+not known if the material

 reports.

-In a statement released on Thursday, Darcey's relatives
+statement released on Thursday,

-said the justice system had ignored their fears about her safety and had
+said the justice system had ignored their fears about her safety and

 failed to prevent her death.
-Chief Justice Bryant confirmed a Family Court
+Chief Justice Bryant confirmed a Family

-judge's car had been broken into and personal items, including a briefcase,
+judge's car had been broken into and personal items, including a

 stolen.

-"There were no court files, but the papers included
+were no court files, but the

 a transcript," she said.

-Earlier, Chief Justice Bryant revealed she had reviewed
+revealed she had reviewed

 all relevant reports relating to the Darcey Freeman case.

-She was to hand over all available documents to the
+to hand over all available

 federal Attorney-General next week, after he called for a review of the